analogdevicesinc/ai8x-training/README.md

 ##### Linux

-**The only officially supported platform for model training** is Ubuntu Linux 20.04 LTS on amd64/x86_64, either the desktop or the [server version](https://ubuntu.com/download/server).
+**The only officially supported platforms for model training** are Ubuntu Linux 20.04 LTS and 22.04 LTS on amd64/x86_64, either the desktop or the [server version](https://ubuntu.com/download/server).

-*Note that hardware acceleration/CUDA is <u>not available</u> in PyTorch for Raspberry Pi 4 and other <u>aarch64/arm64</u> devices, even those running Ubuntu Linux 20.04.
+*Note that hardware acceleration using CUDA is <u>not available</u> in PyTorch for Raspberry Pi 4 and other <u>aarch64/arm64</u> devices, even those running Ubuntu Linux 20.04/22.04.
 See also [Development on Raspberry Pi 4 and 400](https://github.com/MaximIntegratedAI/ai8x-synthesis/blob/develop/docs/RaspberryPi.md) (unsupported).*

 This document also provides instructions for installing on RedHat Enterprise Linux / CentOS 8 with limited support.

 ##### Windows

-On Windows 10 version 21H2 or newer, and Windows 11, after installing the Windows Subsystem for Linux (WSL2), Ubuntu Linux 20.04 can be used inside Windows with full CUDA acceleration, please see *[Windows Subsystem for Linux](https://github.com/MaximIntegratedAI/ai8x-synthesis/blob/develop/docs/WSL2.md).* For the remainder of this document, follow the steps for Ubuntu Linux.
+On Windows 10 version 21H2 or newer, and Windows 11, after installing the Windows Subsystem for Linux (WSL2), Ubuntu Linux 20.04 or 22.04 can be used inside Windows with full CUDA acceleration, please see *[Windows Subsystem for Linux](https://github.com/MaximIntegratedAI/ai8x-synthesis/blob/develop/docs/WSL2.md).* For the remainder of this document, follow the steps for Ubuntu Linux.

 If WSL2 is not available, it is also possible (but not recommended due to inherent compatibility issues and slightly degraded performance) to run this software natively on Windows.
 Please see *[Native Windows Installation](https://github.com/MaximIntegratedAI/ai8x-synthesis/blob/develop/docs/Windows.md)*.